 It is NASAD policy that the “substantially equivalent” review process will be self-sustaining financially from fees charged to the requesting institution; no NASAD funds will be used to support this operation.
 The fee schedule for international visits is subject to changes reflected in economic conditions.
 The fee schedule also covers annual expenses related to the maintenance and upkeep of the administrative process that supports “substantially equivalent” programs.

 To comply with U.S. Internal Revenue Service laws, all payments shall be made to NASAD in U.S. currency which will, in turn, be used to reimburse on-site reviewers for travel expenses and pay honoraria.
 NASAD will issue IRS Form 1099 to all reviewers receiving honoraria as appropriate.

 The following fees and expenses normally will apply to all international visits and are the responsibility of the host institution:

-- An administrative fee, to be set by the NASAD National Office staff and confirmed to the host institution, sufficient to cover all reasonable direct and indirect costs of the visit, including translation expenses and those outlined in items 1. and 2. above, with a floor of US $1,000 per reviewer, not including staff.
-The total fees charged to the host institution will not exceed U.S. $7,500.
+- A deposit, to be set by the NASAD National Office staff and confirmed to the host institution, sufficient to cover all reasonable direct and indirect costs of the review, including translation expenses and those outlined in items 1. and 2. above, with a floor of U.S. $1,000 per reviewer, not including staff.
+The total deposit amount charged to the host institution will not exceed U.S. $7,500.
 Should actual costs exceed the amount of the deposit paid, the host institution will be billed for any/all remaining costs.
 After all costs related to the review have been paid, should the actual costs be less than the deposit on hand, the remaining balance of funds will be returned to the institution.